lkesteloot/designthology-help/groups/groups.md

 ### Collapsing groups on client reports ###

-On the Group page, you'll notice a "Collapse group on client reports" checkbox:
+On the Group page, you'll notice a **Collapse group on client reports** checkbox:

 ![](collapse-group-box.png)